Metal-to-insulator transition in Pt-doped TiSe$_2$ driven by emergent network of narrow transport channels

-\para{} To gain insight into the MIT in \pttisetwo{}, we study evolution of the single particle spectral function from the metallic to the insulating regime using ARPES.
-Fig.~\ref{fig:ARPES} shows the energy-momentum intensity maps (EMIMs) \cite{UCR1-PDH} around the $L$ point for $x=0.1$ and $x=0$, respectively.
+\para{} To gain insight into the MIT in \pttisetwo{}, we study the evolution of the single-particle spectral function of the doped single crystals from the metallic to the insulating regime using ARPES.
+Figures~\ref{fig:ARPES}a and d show the energy-momentum intensity maps (EMIMs) \cite{UCR1-PDH} around the L point for $x=0.1$ and $x=0$, respectively.
 The EMIM depicts the ARPES intensity as a function of one of the in-plane momentum components and electronic energy $\omega$ referenced to the chemical potential $\mu$, while keeping the other orthogonal in-plane momentum component fixed.
-The energy distribution curves (EDCs) show ARPES data as a function of $\omega$ at specific momenta, and are useful for determining the energy gap.
-The effect of the Fermi function is eliminated from the EDCs to evaluate the energy gap by symmetrizing the EDCs in $\omega$ with respect to $\mu$ \cite{UCR2-JC-REVIEW, UCR3-ZX-REVIEW}.
-In sharp contrast to the symmetrized EDCs from the $x=0$ sample, which shows a peak at $\mu$ for all temperatures (Fig.~\ref{fig:ARPES}e), indicating metallic behavior, those from the $x=0.1$ samples display a clear suppression of the density of states at $\mu$ for low temperatures.
-The energy gap below $T^*$ is soft, indicating a partial suppression of the spectral weight at $\mu$.
-These results demonstrate the opening of a pseudogap in the low-lying electronic excitation spectrum of the system as the MIT is approached.
+Both samples show a hole-like band near the $\Gamma$ point and its CDW shadow near the L point.
+Compared to that of the $x=0$ sample, the shadow band of the $x=0.1$ sample is much weaker and broader, indicating the loss of long-range CDW correlation with doping.
+Interestingly, the $x=0.1$ sample shows suppression of the spectral weight at the Fermi level near the L point, which we discuss next.